123 Reg logo Blog

 5. Consider including a location in your domain name

-A location in your domain name will help people understand where your business is based.
-It can be a good idea to combine this with a keyword.
+Including a location in your domain name helps people understand where your business is based.
+It can be beneficial to combine this with a keyword.
 For example, gosforthplumber.com might be a good domain for a plumber based in an area called Gosforth.

 Don’t forget, you can also indicate the location of your business by choosing an appropriate domain extension.